brick/di/README.md

 Requirements
 ------------

-This library requires PHP 7.
+This library requires PHP 7.1 or later.